matthewmcvickar/soundcloud-comments-bot/README.md

 2. Check all comments using the criteria listed in the 'Filtering Comments' section below.
 If none are usable, go back to step one.

-3. Randomly select one of the comments that is usable and post it!
+3. Randomly select one of the comments that is usable and post it.

+4. Reply to the posted comment with some stats and a link to the original SoundCloud comment where the comment was found.

 ### Filtering Comments